 History and motivation

-LittleOBJLoader is a major revision of our old OBJ loaded, LoadOBJ/loadobj.
+LittleOBJLoader is a major revision of our old OBJ loader, LoadOBJ/loadobj.
 In 2005, I wrote the first version of a unit called LoadOBJ, to load OBJ models.
 It was very small, a 10k file that loaded OBJ in a rather clumsy way to a straight memory version of the same data.

 A few years later, Mikael Kalms extended it significantly, with a linearizer to make it fit into modern the OpenGL model.
 This I think was when the capitalization was changed to loadobj.
 (Now it was 22k.)
 Jens Ogniewski made some more additions, and so did I. Now this little loader was 37k.
 However, it was not very capable and also not very readable.
 It failed on some files, and it did not support .mtl files for material definitions nor the multi-part splitting that is needed to handle them.